Drug Information Q&A Q1: What was pharmaceuticals originally?

 The legend of Shinnou eventually made its way to Japan, and by the Edo period (1603-1867), statues of Shinnou were enshrined in the homes of doctors and drug wholesalers.

 The world's first systematic and scientific pharmaceutical journal, Materia Medica, was written around 100 A.D. by the ancient Greek pharmacologist Pedanius Dioscorides.
-Dioscorides is said to have been the physician to the Roman Emperor Nero, and wrote about the medicinal herbs he collected and their uses while traveling with his troops from place to place.
+Dioscorides is said to have been the physician to the Roman Emperor Nero, and wrote about the medicinal herbs he collected while traveling with his troops from place to place, as well as their uses and other knowledge he had amassed.

-In Japan, temples where women have long held strong beliefs, such as Hasedera Temple in Nara, where Murasaki Shikibu and other women of the Heian period (794-1185) paid devoted homage, and Taimadera Temple, known for the legend of Princess Chujo, who wove a huge mandala in a single night, are also known to have planted a variety of medicinal herbs.
+In Japan, temples where women have long held strong beliefs, such as Hasedera Temple in Nara, where Murasaki Shikibu and other women of the Heian period (794-1185) paid devoted homage, and Taimadera Temple, known for the legend of Princess Chujo, who wove a huge mandala in a single night, have been planting various medicinal herbs and making them available to the public.
 Many temples where women have long been worshipped planted a variety of medicinal herbs and used them as medicines for women.
 Today, both of these temples are tourist attractions known as "temples of peonies.

 Peony is a flower that looks like a peony when it stands, a button when it sits, and a lily when it walks.
 The plants mentioned in these words, which have been well-known as metaphors for beauty since ancient times, were all medicines for women's diseases.